My Shortlist

 1. We'll Start to Hear a Lot About "Neuroeducation"

 In the future, we'll hear a lot about neuroeducation, and we can expect to see curricula based not just on teaching subjects, but on preparing brains for learning.
 If you think of the brain as a tree with branches, neuroeducation is the process of adding more branches.
-If the brain has more branches, a child can learn faster, remember more and have improved IQ.
+If the brain has more branches, a child can learn faster, remember more, and have an improved IQ.
 Neuroscience has shown us that it's possible to change the "wiring" of the brain (or to add more branches).
 This "rewiring" is based on something called neuroplasticity and we'll hear a lot more about it in the years ahead.

 2. Changing the Way Kids Study